 Labor & Employment Law

-At Cadry Law Group, we represent both employees and employers in a wide variety of employment-related lawsuits and disputes, including cases involving wage and hour disputes, disability law, sexual harassment, workplace discrimination, equal pay, retaliation, pregnancy discrimination, and wrongful termination.
-We have successfully represented and advised both employees and employers in Fair Employment and Housing Act (FEHA), whistle-blower claims, work hours and wages, unpaid commissions, failure to provide leaves of absence (including maternity and pregnancy leave), workplace safety and disability accommodations.
+At Cadry Law Group, we represent employees in a wide variety of employment-related lawsuits and disputes, including cases involving wage and hour disputes, disability law, sexual harassment, workplace discrimination, equal pay, retaliation, pregnancy discrimination, and wrongful termination.
+We have successfully represented employees in Fair Employment and Housing Act (FEHA), whistleblower claims, work hours and wages, unpaid commissions, failure to provide leaves of absence (including maternity and pregnancy leave), workplace safety and disability accommodations.

 As an employee, your job is your livelihood.
 We work on a contingency-fee basis - meaning that you will NOT pay any attorneys fees until the best possible outcome of your case is reached.
 Our office will provide you with a free initial consultation of your case.
 We represent employees all throughout California, and have successfully secured millions of of dollars for our clients through judgments and settlements.
 We aggressively represent employees in all employment-related matters including:

 Wrongful Termination: Under the Fair Employment and Housing Act (FEHA), California protects employees against wrongful termination on the basis of their race, religion, color, nationality, ancestry, disability or medical condition, marital status, gender, sexual orientation, age, pregnancy, childbirth, medical conditions.
 If your employer asks you to perform a work or an act that you know is illegal, the employer may not fire you if you refuse to break the law.
 Moreover, If your employer performs a fraudulent activity, you can report his illegal act and the employer should not dismiss you.
 As a “Whistleblower”, you are protected under the law.